Tammy Wynette: 1964–1966: Early career in Alabama and the move to Nashville

-After she arrived in Nashville Wynette moved into the Anchor Motel while she attempted to secure a recording contract.
+After she arrived in Nashville, Wynette moved into the Anchor Motel while she attempted to secure a recording contract.
 She met her future husband, musician Don Chapel, at the motel.
 They eventually moved into an East Nashville apartment and put together a road show.
 For several months the pair performed in several states, including Georgia and Pennsylvania.
 Chapel attempted to help Wynette secure a country recording contract with the Musicor, Hickory, Kapp, and Decca labels, but Wynette was turned down by every company.
 Nashville producer Kelso Herston helped her arrange a meeting with new Epic Records producer Billy Sherrill.
 Wynette went into Sherrill's office and pitched him several songs.
 Sherrill was impressed by her voice and signed her to a recording contract with Epic in 1966.

 On her first recording session, Wynette cut Bobby Austin's "Apartment No. 9".
 At that point Sherrill changed her stage name from Wynette Byrd to Tammy Wynette.
 "You look like a Tammy to Me," Sherrill told her in reference to the film Tammy and the Bachelor.
-"Apartment No. 9" was released as Wynette's debut single and reached number 44 on the American Billboard Hot Country Songs chart.
+"Apartment No. 9" was released as Wynette's debut single and reached number 44 on the US country songs chart.
 Although she had a charting single, Wynette still had little income.
 Sherrill arranged for booking agent Hubert Long to set up tour dates for her.
 Most promoters did not want to book Wynette because she was a female performer.
-"I had begun to realize I was working in a man's world, and most of them looked down on women in the business," she later explained.
+"I had begun to realize I was working in a man's world, and most of them looked down on women in the business", she later explained.